 - Use unpredictable passwords.
 This means you need to shy away from using your name, birth date, phone number, and other relatable information as passwords.
 Instead, use a combination of characters, numbers, and symbols to create a strong password.

 - Never write down your password, particularly on the cloud.
 It’s a risky move that places all of your accounts at risk if external parties breach the passwords.

 - Avoid password login on an unsecured website or when connected to a public WiFi.
 Websites without a green padlock icon and free public WiFi are not secured with encryption, which means anyone with networking monitoring software can intercept your password.
 Instead, use a VPN like ClearVPN to sign in when connected to a public network.

 Is it worth paying for a password manager app?

 Compared to the struggle of managing dozens of passwords, it is more prudent to pay for a secure password manager.
 These apps allow you to effortlessly enter the correct password when signing in to different websites.
 Besides, they are generally affordable.

 There is a very slight chance of password managers being compromised.
 However, your passwords will remain protected, thanks to the encryption.
 Hackers cannot use your passwords in their encrypted or scrambled form.

 Stop pushing your mental limits by remembering more passwords.
-Passwords managers support cyber security best practices with randomly-created unique passwords.
+Password managers support cyber security best practices with randomly created unique passwords.
 Use one of the recommended password managers to save time and secure sensitive information.